 Mirrors are Magical

 A classic technique to make space feel bigger is by using a mirror.
 Just think of how many hotels and restaurants take advantage of this.
 You don’t have to cover a whole wall with a mirror, but spreading a few around in strategic places will give you the illusion of more space.
+Additionally, placing a mirror directly across from a window will give the illusion of another window.
+Not only does this make it look like you have more space, but it can increase the amount of light in the room.

 Find Customized Furniture